Top 10 African Spices for Cooking: Uses, Origins & Buying Guide

 1. Freshness Matters

-Whole spices last longer than ground ones.
-If buying pre-ground blends, check the expiration date.
-Look for vibrant color and strong aroma.
+Whole spices last longer than ground.
+For pre-ground blends, check expiration dates and look for vibrant color and strong aroma.

 • 2 tbsp ground peanuts or peanut butter powder